The Bankrate promise

 After ascertaining that you’re okay and taking down the details of the accident, the insurance agent will assign your case to a claims specialist or adjuster.
 This person will work with you through the process of filing your claim and getting paid for the damage done to your car.

-A good claims specialist will answer any questions you have about the process and will take the lead in ensuring that you’re getting all the money you are owed.
+A claims specialist will answer any questions you have about the process and will take the lead in ensuring that you’re paid fairly for your damages.
 If the other driver is at fault, the adjuster will represent you in dealings with that driver’s insurance company.

-Your claims specialist will probably go see your car to assess and photograph the damage.
-If your coverage includes a rental car and you didn’t take care of it in your initial call to the company, he or she will help you to reserve a rental car for your use.
-If you filled out your own accident form at the site, you’ll want to give a copy of that to the specialist.
+Your claims specialist may go see your car to assess and photograph the damage, or they may rely on the photos and reports from the repair facility to determine the level of damage.
+If your coverage includes a rental car and you didn’t take care of it in your initial call to the company, your adjuster will help you to reserve a rental car for your use.

 4. Assess the damage

-Your claims specialist is the one who will determine if your car is totaled.
+Your claims specialist is the one who will determine the level of damage to your vehicle, including deciding if your car is totaled.
 You may be surprised at how little damage it takes to make your car not worth fixing, especially if it’s an older car.

 There are several insurance amendments, or add-ons, that may affect this part of the process.
-If you have a newer car, for example, and have new car replacement coverage, your insurer will pay to put you in a new car if your current vehicle is totaled.
-Because depreciation starts the moment you drive off the lot, this coverage could save you thousands of dollars over what you might get for the Kelly’s Blue Book value of your totaled car.
-Your claims specialist can tell you how that works.
-Gap insurance is another amendment that may also help you if this is the case.
+If you have a newer car, for example, and have new car replacement coverage, your insurer would pay to put you in a new car if your current vehicle is totaled.
+Because depreciation starts the moment you drive off the lot, this coverage could save you thousands of dollars over what you might get for the market value of your totaled car.
+Gap insurance is another amendment that may also help you.
+If you have a loan on your vehicle, gap coverage pays the difference between the totaled amount of your new vehicle and your loan balance.

 You may also be eligible for diminished claims value, which is the difference in value of your car before and after the accident.
 For example, if you go to sell the car that was in the accident, you may get less for it from a buyer simply because it was in an accident, even though it’s been repaired.
 Your claims specialist can tell you if you’re eligible for this coverage or not.